Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/register-application.md

         - DelegatedPermissionGrant.ReadWrite.All
 1. If you have opted for Smart on FHIR with B2C then Grant admin consent for app permissions.
 1. Generate a secret for this application.
 Save this and the client id for testing SMART on FHIR using Postman.
 1. If you have opted for Smart on FHIR with B2C, you will need to update the Identity Provider settings.
-Please refer to [Step 6](./deployment.md/#6-identity-provider-configuration-for-smart-on-fhir-with-b2c) in the deployment document for instructions on how to do this.
+Please refer to [Step 8](./deployment.md/#8-identity-provider-configuration) in the deployment document for instructions on how to do this.
+1. If you have opted for Microsoft Entra ID, then follow all instructions on [this page](./ad-apps/set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.

 ## Practitioner Application Registration

-1. Follow this [document](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) to create a new application in Microsoft Entra ID.
+1. If you have opted for Microsoft Entra ID, follow this [document](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) to create a new application in Microsoft Entra ID.
+Otherwise for B2C, follow this [document](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications) to create a new application in B2C Tenant.
 Make sure to select `Web` as the platform and add the redirect URL for Inferno (`https://oauth.pstmn.io/v1/callback`).
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource Application (Delegated)
         - fhirUser